Choosing your degree and university if you want a business career

 Businesses sometimes request candidates who have studied a ‘business-related subject’ at university.
 They are referring to subjects such as business studies/management, economics, marketing and public relations.
 Often it is possible to study a combination of one or more of these with another subject, such as a modern language or IT.

 Other areas of work that sometimes require a specific degree include business roles within the IT, electronics, engineering and pharmaceutical industries.
-If you would like to work in pharmaceutical sales for instance, it is a good idea to study a degree such as natural sciences, chemistry or biomed, as companies will often only accept graduates with a considerable knowledge of the field.
+If you would like to work in pharmaceutical sales for instance, it is a good idea to study a degree such as natural sciences, chemistry or biomedical sciences, as companies will often only accept graduates with a considerable knowledge of the field.

 Similarly, if you’d like a business role within an IT, electronics or engineering company you may benefit from studying an IT or engineering degree, as these companies tend to require candidates who understand technology and have computer software skills.

 Some employers in the business sector prefer candidates who have graduated from certain universities, chiefly those in the Russell Group such as Nottingham, Manchester, Warwick, Durham, Oxford and Cambridge.
-Recruiters target specific universities through networking events such as careers fairs, sponsored dinners and drinks, and talks.
+Recruiters target specific universities through networking events such as careers fairs, sponsored dinners, and talks.
 If you want a career in management consultancy it is particularly important to bear this in mind, as it is an area of business that traditionally favours Oxbridge graduates.

 Research other aspects of the universities such as clubs and societies; becoming a member of an ‘entrepreneurs’ or ‘women in business’ society will help you make contacts and develop your interest in, and knowledge of, the business world.
 This will also help you show future employers that you have a sustained interest in the sector.
 Also, ensure that the university location, environment and culture are suited to you.
 If not, you’ll be miserable for what should be three of the best years of your life.